-In a time of profound divisiveness, I hope that the "courageous conversations" this podcast provides serve as temporary but effective bridges between people who view our society from different perspectives. - Matt Lehrman
+In a time of profound divisiveness, I hope that these "courageous conversations" demonstrate that it's possible to build bridges between people who view their communities from different perspectives. - Matt Lehrman

 It's not the choice of topic that DETERMINES a "courageous conversation" SO MUCH AS your willingness to consider someone else's PERSPECTIVE.